folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

    => backend modules (mod-\*) of the old release (61 modules) + backend modules of the new release (62 = 65 - 3 which are the same in the old release) + 5 Edge modules =128 modules.

 Of those 128 modules, 58 have now to be undeployed:
-   Undeploy all R2 modules (which are still running), except for mod-service-interaction:1.0.0, mod-graphql:1.9.0 and mod-z3950-2.4.0.
+   Undeploy all R2 modules (which are still running), except for at least one instance of mod-service-interaction:1.0.0, mod-graphql:1.9.0 and mod-z3950-2.4.0 (because they are on the same version in R2 and R3).

-If you have deployed mod-service-interaction:1.0.0, mod-graphql:1.9.0 and mod-z3950-2.4.0 twice, you will need to undeploy 61 modules.
+If you have deployed mod-service-interaction:1.0.0, mod-graphql:1.9.0 and mod-z3950-2.4.0 twice and want to undeploy one instance of them now,  you will need to undeploy 61 modules.

 #### Compare the list with list of R3 modules